revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

     order: 'fixed'
  }
 ```
-TODO: I don't get how this really works here?
+This example will go through every component named `myAttentionCheckComponent`, and if any response is incorrect, jump immediately to end.

-You can also wait until multiple attention checks have been answered incorrectly to jump to end:
+You can also wait until multiple attention checks have been answered incorrectly to jump to end with the `repeatedComponent` check.

-TODO: more explanation; is repeatedComponent a special keyword?

 ```
  sequence: {